-Looking for the latest trends that affect your industry, or trying to establish what is being said regarding your brand?
-You can accomplish this and more in a social media listening tool.
+Looking for the latest trends that affect your industry, or trying to establish what is being said about your brand?
+You can accomplish this and more with a social media listening tool.
 However, selecting your primary objective helps prioritize the task that matters most at the time.

 2. Design social listening queries

 This is where you can get specific by searching keywords, #hashtags, and @mentions.
 You can also dig deeper with "include/exclude" or "any/all" between keywords, as well as "and/or" between conditions.

 Conversations are different on different platforms.
 As such, search for what you want to see on Facebook, Instagram, or Twitter.
 Also, filter by country, and exclude specific authors/profiles if they are not relevant.

 Search for additional reviews